 Variety of the Birds in the Jhilmil Conservation Reserve

 If you are into exotic and rare birds, then this place has a plethora of those as well.
-Just be patient and walk around and you will be surprised at the number of birds that are here.
-Some of the rare species of birds that have made Jhilmil their home are paradise flycatcher, oriole, scarlet minivet, sunbird, crimson sunbird, leaf bird, plum-headed and rose-ringed parakeet, oriental magpie robin, emerald dove, green pigeon, spot-billed duck, Asian open-bill, woolly-necked stork, four species of kingfisher.
+Just be patient and walk around and you will surprise at the number of birds that are here.
+Some of the rare species of birds are making Jhilmil their home, such as flycatcher, oriole, scarlet minivet, sunbird, crimson sunbird, leaf bird, plum-headed and rose-ringed parakeet, oriental magpie robin, emerald dove, green pigeon, spot-billed duck, Asian open-bill, woolly-necked stork, four species of kingfisher.
 All these birds are beautiful in their way, and spotting even one of them is like living a dream.

 Entrance Fee in the Park & Jeep Safari Price

 Foreign Nation Tourist Entrance Fee – INR 600 per person